 Causes of Premature Ovarian Insufficiency

-The loss of functioning of ovaries can be attributed to various causes, which may or may not be detected easily.
+The loss of function of ovaries can be attributed to various causes, which may or may not be detected easily.
 Here are some of them:

-• Exposure to toxins: Women with the history of chemotherapy and radiation treatment may suffer from ovarian failure because of exposure to toxins.
-Similarly, the toxins in cigarette smoke, pesticides and chemicals can deprive the ovaries from their ability to produce follicles.
+- Exposure to toxins: Women with a history of chemotherapy and radiation treatment may suffer from ovarian failure because of exposure to toxins.
+Similarly, the toxins in cigarette smoke, pesticides, and chemicals can deprive the ovaries of their ability to produce follicles.

 Besides these causes of premature ovarian insufficiency, the exact reason may not be detected in some cases and further investigations may be required to establish the cause.
 The risk is higher for women with a family history of premature ovarian failure and those who have undergone multiple ovarian surgeries (for treatment of ovarian endometriosis or some other conditions).